Wherever You Will Go

 "Wherever You Will Go" is a song by American band the Calling.
 It was released on May 22, 2001, as the first single from their debut studio album, Camino Palmero (2001).
-It remains their most successful hit, peaking at number five on the US Billboard Hot 100 and topping the Adult Top 40 for 23 weeks, the second-longest-running number one in the chart's history.
+It remains their most successful hit, peaking at number five on the US Billboard Hot 100 and topping the Adult Top 40 for 23 weeks, tied for the third-longest-running number one in the chart's history, along with Taylor Swift's "Cruel Summer" (2023).
 Outside the United States, the song topped the music charts of Italy, New Zealand, and Poland, reached number three in the United Kingdom, peaked at number five in Australia, and became a top-10 hit in several European countries.

 Background and writing

-Songwriter Aaron Kamin talked about the song in a radio interview.
+Songwriter Aaron Kamin talked about "Wherever You Will Go" in a radio interview.
 He said: "At the time my grandmother's best friend had passed away and she left behind a husband of 50 or more years and I was at the funeral and afterwards I just started thinking of what it would be like to be him and have your whole life change so dramatically and not for the best in a matter of moments.
 Somebody that you live and grow with and are one with, just to be gone, is crazy and I figured all he ever thinks about probably is finding a way to get back to her or be with her or make sure she's alright or something like that.
 That was the sentiment behind that."

+According to Kamin, "Wherever You Will Go" was overlooked until it was heard by Kathy Nelson, who was president of film music for the Walt Disney Motion Picture Group at the time.
+"Kathy apparently said, 'That song is a fucking monster.
+I need it in this movie I'm working on,'" Kamin told Billboard.
+The film in question was Coyote Ugly (2000).
+Lead singer Alex Band also said that after the track's inclusion in Coyote Ugly, Ron Fair, manager of A&R at RCA Records, invited the Calling to make an album.